satoshikumano/subtree-training-main/README.md

 ## 2. Fetch updates in sub repository.

-Assume `branch1` branch in the sub repository is pushed and you want to pull the changes in the branch to the main repository.
+Assume [branch1](https://github.com/satoshikumano/subtree-training-sub/tree/branch1) branch in the sub repository is pushed and you want to pull the changes in the branch to the main repository.

+(Note that in real project you'll probably update the reference commit on `master` or `develop` branch.
+Using `branch1` here is just to simplify the flow and focus on key concepts in subtree.)

 - Add remote to shoten the command line inputs.